rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 .. note::
     If the BIC score gets worse before reaching the maximum number of clusters, then SEISMIC-RNA will stop.
-    The Cluster report (see :doc:`../formats/report/mask`) records the maximum number of clusters you specified (field "Maximum Number of Clusters") and the number that SEISMIC-RNA found to be optimal (field "Optimal Number of Clusters"), which is less than or equal to the maximum you specified.
+    The :doc:`../formats/report/cluster` records the maximum number of clusters you specified (field "Maximum Number of Clusters") and how many SEISMIC-RNA found to be optimal (field "Optimal Number of Clusters"), which is less than or equal to the maximum you specified.

 Cluster setting: Expectation-maximization iterations
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""